 Keep Your Stove and Oven Clean

 Keeping your stove and oven clean and tidy is another preventable way for keeping fires from happening in your kitchen.
-That way no food particles can catch fire and there are not any items such as a cookbook near or around a burner that’s turned on.
+That way no food particles can catch fire and there aren’t any items such as a cookbook near or around a burner that’s turned on.
 Sometimes spilled oil or grease from cooked food will collect on the bottom of your stove.
 Make sure you clean these up when observed.

 Store Flammable Products Properly